What are dental implants ?

 Implantology

-Dental implantology is a relatively new dental sub-speciality (the main speciality is oral and maxillofacial surgery).
+Dental implantology is a relatively new dental subspecialty (the primary specialty is oral and maxillofacial surgery).

-For these reasons, techniques and solutions may be largely different from one practitioner to another and from one region or country to another.
+For these reasons, techniques and solutions differ from one practitioner to another and from one region or country to another.

 Following teeth loss, several toothless spaces appear inside the oral cavity.
 These are called edentulous spaces or toothless gaps.